Fender Cabronita Telecaster

-The Fender Cabronita Telecaster (or colloquially as Cabronita) is a class of guitars built by Fender Musical Instruments Corporation based on their Telecaster body shape.
+The Fender Cabronita Telecaster (or colloquially as Cabronita) is a line of guitars built by Fender Musical Instruments Corporation based on the company's Telecaster body shape.
 The name Cabronita is Spanish slang and roughly translates as little bastard or little devil.
-While retaining the shape and general feel of a Telecaster, they are a radical departure from the traditional electronics and sounds associated with the instrument.
-Like virtually all Telecaster submodels, they are labeled simply as a Fender Telecaster on the headstock logo, identifiable only by their features.
+While retaining the shape and general feel of a Telecaster, the series incorporates design elements from Fender's subsidiary Gretsch, notably the brand's Filter'Tron-style pickups.
+Like all Telecaster submodels, they are labeled simply as a Fender Telecaster on the headstock logo, identifiable only by their features.